 The amount to be contributed and the type of coverage will be determined annually by the City Council.
-For information about coverage and eligibility requirements, employees should refer to the summary plan description or contact the Administrative Services HR-Director.
+For information about coverage and eligibility requirements, employees should refer to the summary plan description or contact the administrative services director.

 Retirement/PERA